ARM-software/arm-trusted-firmware/docs/plat/arm/arm-build-options.rst

    should match the frame used by the Non-Secure image (normally the Linux kernel).
 Default is true (access to the frame is allowed).

+-  ``ARM_FW_CONFIG_LOAD_ENABLE``: Boolean option to enable the loading of FW_CONFIG device trees from the Firmware Image Package (FIP).
+When enabled, BL2 calls the platform specific function `arm_bl2_el3_plat_config_load`.
+   This function is responsible for loading, parsing, and validating the FW_CONFIG device trees from the FIP.
+The option depends on RESET_TO_BL2.

 -  ``ARM_DISABLE_TRUSTED_WDOG``: boolean option to disable the Trusted Watchdog.
    By default, Arm platforms use a watchdog to trigger a system reset in case an error is encountered during the boot process (for example, when an image